 Reservation software such as OpenTable can allow diners to cancel through a link on their confirmation email.
 Make sure to include all your contact details on follow-up communications with guests too, and let them know that you can be contacted easily via email, phone and social media.

 Usually, restaurant owners feel there’s nothing they can do when somebody no-shows.
 However, why not try and turn it into another chance to get those customers back?
 After all, sometimes life gets in the way and people simply can’t attend at the last minute.

 Thanks to online reservation systems, you can check which bookings didn’t show up and get in touch.
 Then, set up automated emails with light-hearted messages like ‘Sorry you didn’t make it for dinner – we missed you!’.
 For a more personal touch, consider phoning the no-show.

 Often, people don’t make plans until late in the day, but thanks to COVID-19 precautions, table numbers have been reduced in many restaurants and pubs, making it harder to be spontaneous.

 If you have a no-show, take advantage of customer relationship management (CRM) software and your social media channels to advertise that you have a last-minute table free that can be booked, or alert would-be customers that you suddenly have space for walk-ins.
 You can quickly turn a problem into an opportunity, and also create demand for your business.

 No-shows might be inevitable in the restaurant industry, but with a solid strategy, you can work to reduce and manage them. .
 A multi-strand approach, using a combination of the ideas in our guide, may be the best way to combat no-shows.

 Square for Restaurants POS helps you turn your small business into an efficient, well-oiled machine.

-By integrating with ResDiary, guests can place orders and pay for them via Square too.
-This platform of products enables you to focus on the important stuff, like serving up brilliant food and giving customers an experience to remember.
+By integrating with ResDiary or OpenTable, guests can place orders and pay for them via Square too.
+This enables you to focus on the important stuff, like serving up brilliant food and giving customers an experience to remember.